 That is why meeting with an attorney for a free consultation can be an important step to take.
 The Minneapolis personal injury attorneys at TSR Injury Law have a proven track record of recovering fair compensation for crash victims.
-Over more than two decades serving Minnesota injury victims, we have obtained $300 million in compensation.
+Over more than two decades serving Minnesota injury victims, we have obtained over a billion in compensation.

 There are no upfront fees for our services, as we are no paid for representing our clients unless we obtain compensation on their behalf.

 Have questions?
 TSR Injury Law is here to help.
 Call (612) TSR-TIME.